There are two ways for CSD students to get involved with NSSLHA—through National NSSLHA and through their NSSLHA chapter.

 When referring to your NSSLHA chapter, please use:

 - NSSLHA Chapter at [Name of University]

 When referring to the national organization, please use "National NSSLHA."

-Affiliated NSSLHA chapters have access to generic chapter logos, as well as college/university-specific chapter logos.
-Affiliated chapters must use these official logos for all marketing and communication needs (social media, website, newsletters, printed materials, t-shirts, tablecloths, etc.).
+Affiliated NSSLHA chapters have access to generic chapter logos, as well as college/university-specific chapter logos, which can be found on the Affiliated Chapters webpage.
+Affiliated chapters must use these official logos for all marketing and communications needs (social media, website, newsletters, printed materials, t-shirts, tablecloths, etc.).

 Correct Use of Chapter Logos

 No Background: The official logo consists of three elements: type, chapter identifier, and sine wave.